 The Supervisory Board Regulations envisage the option that at least once a year the independent Members of the Board should meet in the absence of other Members, pursuant to the Code, following call by the more senior independent Board Member in age terms, that minutes of the meeting are drafted and reported to the next full meeting of the Supervisory Board.
 As at the date of approval of this Report, the independent Members have not yet felt the need to hold such a meeting, also given the composition of the Board.
-In a like manner, the Supervisory Board did not see fit to designate a lead independent director for the same reason, i.e. because it consists almost entirely of independent Members.
+Likewise, and again given that it was composed almost entirely of independent Board Members, the Supervisory Board decided not to appoint a lead independent director.